RiteshM09/Personal-Potfolio/README.md

-This is a  Portfolio website built using Bootstrap Framwork
+This is a Personal  Portfolio website made  using Bootstrap Framwork